eM7RON/ImageEvo/readme.md

 OpenCV is also a requirment.
 On windows it is best to obtain it from here: https://www.lfd.uci.edu/~gohlke/pythonlibs/#opencv

-then install it with pip:
+then navigate to the download and install it with pip:

 `pip install <path/to/whl>`